 Complete Protein vs Incomplete Protein

-A food is a complete protein when it contains adequate proportion of all nine essential amino acids that our body can’t produce on its own and are important for its daily functions to run smoothly.
+A food is a complete protein when it contains an adequate proportion of all nine essential amino acids that our body can’t produce on its own and are important for its daily functions to run smoothly.
 An incomplete protein contains some of the essential amino acids in various amounts but not all.

 Milk is also a great source of this type of protein.
-They fulfill all the requirements of protein in our body, and therefore no extra protein is required if you’re intaking the complete protein-rich food.
+They fulfil all the requirements of protein in our body, and therefore no extra protein is required if you’re intaking the complete protein-rich food.

 Comparison Table